 The electric version of the Fortwo will cost almost double the conventional model’s base price.
 The 93-cell lithium-ion battery takes seven hours to recharge from a household outlet or one hour with a fast-charging system.
 The 55-kilowatt (73- horsepower) electric motor gives the vehicle a top speed of 125 kilometers per hour.

 The e-Smart’s rollout will be aided by Daimler’s Car2go car-sharing service, which rents Fortwos by the minute in 15 cities in Europe and North America.
 The service already has electric vehicles operating in Amsterdam, San Diego and Portland, Oregon, offering Smart a distribution outlet and providing a no-risk platform for drivers to test the cars.

 “Many dyed-in-the-wool Smart drivers will be waiting for the electric version,” said Nick Margetts, managing director at market researcher JATO Dynamics in Limburg, Germany.
 “The Smart is heavily used by local service delivery companies, such as health care or pizza.
 The e-Smart will appeal to them.”

 Still, Smart’s expansion with models that are more versatile and yet consistent with its urban image is critical to expand out of the brand’s niche and hold on to fans like Willi Rode.
 After 10 years of driving Smart cars, the 39-year-old photographer reluctantly switched to a Focus wagon from Ford Motor Co.
-(F) after starting a family and his own business.
+(F:US) after starting a family and his own business.